 Application vendors often provide proprietary extensions to adopted standards.
 These extensions may simplify the job of software developers, but they also make developed systems dependent on software from a single vendor, and often they also restrict the software to being run on a single vendor's operating system or hardware.
-Government program managers must have the final say in the decision to employ such extensions, even when doing so inside a single system's boundaries or within a homogeneous development environment.
-When making such a decision, government program managers will be guided by potential impacts on interoperability, not only by current information exchange instances, but by potential information exchange instances as well.
+The decision to employ these extensions in any application must be made by the government program manager after careful consideration of the interoperability impacts.